There’s a reckoning coming, and it concerns cannabis for kids.

 A Case Study

-In January 2019, a California doctor was censured by the state’s medical board for recommending a four-year-old boy eat small amounts of cannabis cookies to treat his temper tantrums.
-But what might seem like an easy case of medical malpractice proves to be complex and is a perfect example of the difficulty facing doctors and society when treating children with cannabis.
+In January 2019, a California doctor was censured by the state’s medical board for recommending a four-year-old boy eat small amounts of cannabis cookies to treat temper tantrums.
+But what might seem like an easy case of medical malpractice proves to be more complex.
+In fact it is a perfect example of the difficulty facing doctors and society when treating children with cannabis.

-The doctor had previously treated the father’s ADHD with cannabis to great results and thought he could see the same advantages for the boy.
+The doctor had previously treated the father’s ADHD with cannabis to great results.
+He then thought he could see the same advantages for the boy.
 The father consented to the treatment, after the family had no luck with traditional treatments like Ritalin for controlling his ADHD.

 The boy received one cookie in the morning, which calmed him down and helped for the first half of his pre-school day.
 But the bad behaviors resurfaced after lunch, so the father asked the school nurse to give his child another cookie in the afternoon.
 Instead, she called Child Protective Services.